lojewalo/khttp/README.md

 ## Use

-This for is meant to provide a way to use khttp when using The Central Repository.
+This fork is meant to provide a way to use khttp when using The Central Repository.
+Nothing more.
 Use [the following artifact](https://search.maven.org/artifact/org.danilopianini/khttp)